- Personal Finance»

 When you call, be nice to the customer service rep and it will be easier to get your bill reduced.

-The average price of cigarettes is around $4.50 per pack.
+The average price of cigarettes is over $6.00 per pack.
 That's a lot of money to spend to ruin your health, give yourself bad breath and all the other harmful effects of smoking.
 Plus you're probably paying higher life and health insurance rates because of it.

 Do yourself a healthy and financially smart favor...quit smoking now.